microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 //
 WdfFdoInitSetFilter(DeviceInit);

-// DMF Client drivers that are filter drivers must also make this call.
+// DMF Client Drivers that are filter drivers must also make this call.
 //
 DMF_DmfFdoSetFilter(dmfDeviceInit);
 ```